Electronic Invoicing

 Once the integration is active:

-- Customer invoices are transmitted automatically at production time
+- Customer invoices are transmitted automatically at production time, for the customers you've opted in (see below)

 - Supplier invoices from Peppol-connected vendors land directly in BlueRockTEL